The-Kube-Way/imap2imap/README.md

 A Docker image is available at `ghcr.io/the-kube-way/imap2imap`.
 Only a `latest` tag representing the main branch is present.

+You may want to use the `TZ` environment variable to set the timezone.

 ## Configuration file format

 See `example.yaml`.